-Group health insurance is a popular form of insurance policy that is often offered by employers to their employees as part of their benefits package.
+Group health insurance is a popular form of insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More that is often offered by employers to their employees as part of their benefits package.
 Under group health insurance, a hospitalisation claim can be rejected if it is determined that the hospitalisation was not justified.
 This means that a patient’s hospitalisation claim can be denied even if they have been admitted for more than 24 hours.
 In this blog post, we will explore what it means for a hospitalisation claim to be justified or not and the criteria that insurance companies use to make this determination.

 What does “hospitalisation not justified” mean?

-In simple terms, “hospitalisation not justified” means that the hospitalisation claim is not covered under the insurance policy.
+In simple terms, “hospitalisation not justified” means that the hospitalisation claim is not covered under the insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
 This occurs when the hospitalisation of a patient is not deemed necessary or could have been treated on an outpatient basis.
 For instance, if a patient is admitted to the hospital due to high fever and only oral treatment is provided without IV and antibiotics, the insurance company can deny the claim as the treatment could have been provided on an outpatient basis.

 Criteria for “hospitalisation not justified”